WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Experimental Results

 \subsubsection{Satellite Data}

 The RS satellite data $X_1$, $X_2$, and $X_3$ were obtained from the Google Earth Engine (GEE) platform~\cite{gorelick2017google}.
-Terra MODIS data were accessed from the MOD11A1 (Collection 6.1) daily 1 km product on GEE, which provides atmospherically corrected LST values through the \textit{LST\_Day\_1km} band, with a reported RMSE within 2\,$^\circ$C for most land cover types~\cite{duan2019validation}.
-Landsat 8 data were retrieved from the USGS Level-2 Collection 2 Tier 1 dataset on GEE.
-The thermal band \textit{ST\_B10} was used to obtain LST, which is estimated using a single-channel algorithm based on Band~10, with an accuracy of approximately 1.5\,$^\circ$C~\cite{jimenez2014land}.
-NDVI, NDWI, and NDBI were computed from the SR bands \textit{SR\_B3}, \textit{SR\_B4}, \textit{SR\_B5}, and \textit{SR\_B6}.
-Sentinel-2 imagery was collected from the Harmonized MSI Level-2A collection, which is also atmospherically corrected.
-NDVI, NDWI, and NDBI computed from SR bands \textit{B2}, \textit{B3}, \textit{B4}, \textit{B8}, and \textit{B11}.
-Table~\ref{tab:satellite_samples_header} presents the $11$ selected samples, each consisting of a pervious reference date \( t_1 \) and a target date \( t_2 \).
-At \( t_1 \), we ensured spatial and temporal overlap among Terra MODIS, Landsat 8, and Sentinel-2 acquisitions.
-At $t_2$, WGAST uses only Terra MODIS LST data as input, while Landsat 8 LST is reserved for evaluation purposes.
-As an illustrative example, consider the prediction task for 23 Feb 2018.
-To estimate the 10 m LST at this date (\(t_2\)), WGAST takes as input the Terra MODIS LST at \(t_2\), along with the triple \(T_1\) extracted from the previous reference date 09 April 2017 (\(t_1\)).
-The model then generates a fused LST at 10 m resolution, which is then upsampled and compared with Landsat 8 acquired on \(t_2\).
+Terra MODIS data were accessed from the MOD11A1 (Collection 6.1) daily 1 km product, which provides atmospherically corrected LST values via the \textit{LST\_Day\_1km} band, with a reported RMSE within 2\,$^\circ$C~\cite{duan2019validation}.
+Landsat 8 data were obtained from the USGS Level-2 Collection 2 Tier 1 dataset, with LST derived from the \textit{ST\_B10} thermal band and estimated using a single-channel algorithm, with an accuracy of approximately $1.5\,^\circ$C~\cite{jimenez2014land}.
+NDVI, NDWI, and NDBI were computed from SR bands \textit{SR\_B3}, \textit{SR\_B4}, \textit{SR\_B5}, and \textit{SR\_B6}.
+Sentinel-2 imagery was collected from the Harmonized MSI Level-2A collection, with NDVI, NDWI, and NDBI computed from SR bands \textit{B2}, \textit{B3}, \textit{B4}, \textit{B8}, and \textit{B11}.
+Table~\ref{tab:satellite_samples_header} lists the $11$ selected samples, each consisting of a reference date \( t_1 \) and target date \( t_2 \).
+At \( t_1 \), Terra MODIS, Landsat 8, and Sentinel-2 acquisitions overlapped spatially and temporally.
+At \( t_2 \), WGAST uses only Terra MODIS LST for input, with Landsat 8 reserved for evaluation.
+For example, to predict 10 m LST on 23 Feb 2018 (\(t_2\)), WGAST takes the Terra MODIS LST at \(t_2\) and the triple \(T_1\) from 09 Apr 2017 (\(t_1\)) to generate a fused LST, which is then upsampled and compared with Landsat 8 acquired on \(t_2\).
 The satellite overpasses are closely aligned, with a maximum time difference of about 1 h 15 min, occurring between 10:00 and 12:00 local time.
 This mid-morning window ensures stable surface and atmospheric conditions, and thus minimizes variations in LST and SR, and reinforces the suitability of the fusion process.
 Resolutions are $1200 \times 1200$ pixels for Sentinel-2 and $400 \times 400$ for Landsat 8, with all samples having cloud contamination below 20\%.
 Missing pixels due to clouds or technical issues were filled via adaptive spatial interpolation using a $3 \times 3$ local mean window, expanded progressively by steps of 2 until at least one valid neighbor was included.